top of page

 Energy Expenditure: How Your Body Burns Calories

-Understanding where your calories go is crucial for managing energy balance:
+Understanding where your calories go is crucial for managing energy balance.
+Here are the three primary ways your body expends energy:

-1. Resting Energy Expenditure (REE): About 70% of daily energy use, covering essential functions like breathing and organ activity.
+1. Resting Energy Expenditure (REE): This accounts for about 70% of your daily energy use.
+It covers essential functions like breathing and organ activity.

-2. Thermic Effect of Food (TEF): Around 10% of calories burned come from digesting food, with protein requiring the most energy.
+2. Thermic Effect of Food (TEF): Approximately 10% of calories burned go toward digesting food.
+Notably, protein requires the most energy for digestion.

-3. Physical Activity: Includes exercise and non-exercise movements like household chores and fidgeting.
+3. Physical Activity: This includes exercise and non-exercise movements, such as household chores and fidgeting.

 Tips for Sustainable Weight Loss

-Weight loss isn’t just about cutting calories - it’s about creating a sustainable lifestyle.
-Here’s how:
+Weight loss isn’t just about cutting calories; it’s about creating a sustainable lifestyle.
+Here’s how to achieve sustainable weight loss:

-• Prioritise Nutrient Quality: Focus on whole foods rich in protein, fibre and healthy fats.
+• Prioritise Nutrient Quality: Focus on whole foods that are rich in protein, fibre, and healthy fats.

 • Strength Train: Preserve and build muscle to maintain a healthy metabolism.

-• Be Patient with Plateaus: They’re normal and part of your body adjusting.
+• Be Patient with Plateaus: Weight loss plateaus are normal.
+They are part of your body adjusting to new habits.

-• Seek Professional Guidance: A dietitian can tailor strategies to your unique needs.
+• Seek Professional Guidance: A dietitian can tailor strategies to your unique needs and support you along the way.

 Final Thoughts